plone/training/docs/volto_customization/voltosettings.md

 Here are some more setting you might use in your projects:

-* `contentIcons` - configure Content Types icons.
+- `contentIcons` - configure Content Types icons.
 See https://6.docs.plone.org/volto/configuration/settings-reference.html#term-contentIcons
-* `navDepth` - Navigation levels depth used in the navigation endpoint calls.
+- `navDepth` - Navigation levels depth used in the navigation endpoint calls.
 Increasing this is useful for implementing fat navigation menus.
-* `workflowMapping` - colors for workflow states/transitions.
+- `workflowMapping` - colors for workflow states/transitions.
-* `openExternalLinkInNewTab`
+- `openExternalLinkInNewTab`
-* `hasWorkingCopySupport`
+- `hasWorkingCopySupport`
-* `maxFileUploadSize`
+- `maxFileUploadSize`
+- `nonContentRoutes` - A list of path strings which are considered to be outside of plone-restapi's content serialization.
+For example: `/controlpanel, /login,/sitemap,/personal-information` are all nonContentRoutes.

 You can find all existing options in the file [config/index.js](https://github.com/plone/volto/blob/master/src/config/index.js#L73) of Volto itself which is available in your projects in `frontend/omelette/src/config/index.js`.